Scottish Episcopal Church History

 Welcome to this history of the Scottish Episcopal Church, a church deeply rooted in the life of Scotland and also committed to its membership of the Anglican Communion, a family of more than 70 million Christians in 160 countries.

 This is a story of people.
-Please click on the links at the top of page for each of the chapters.
+Please click on the links at the top (or bottom of each page for the different chapters.

 Throughout it all there are people – good, bad, indifferent – seeking to find and express the truth of God.
 None perhaps succeeded perfectly, but they tried.
 Whether their lives were peaceful or turbulent all knew the same hopes and fears that we do.
 And this is what makes history fascinating.
 It has a pattern and emotion because it is about people.
 And we are affected by it for history concerns not just the past, it influences the present and shapes the future too.

 This history is written by Gerald Stranraer-Mull.
-He is Dean Emeritus of the Diocese of Aberdeen and Orkney, Warden of the Community of Our Lady of the Isles in Shetland and a Fellow of the Society of Antiquaries of Scotland.
+He is a Fellow of the Society of Antiquaries of Scotland, Dean Emeritus of the Diocese of Aberdeen and Orkney and Warden Emeritus of the Community of Our Lady of the Isles in Shetland..

 For 36 years he was Rector of Saint Mary-on-the-Rock, Ellon, and Saint James, Cruden Bay, in Aberdeenshire.
 In retirement he lives at Culloden, near Inverness.